stanton26/AppDefense/_posts/2018-03-22-workshop-manual.md

 ## Add a Host to your SDDC

 1. On your "Student Workshop #" SDDC, click on the "View Details" button.
-2. Click on the "ActionsActions" button
+2. Click on the "Actions" button
-3. Click on "Add HostsAdd Hosts"
+3. Click on "Add Hosts"
 4. As you will only be adding only one host, review the field highlighted
-5. Click the "Add HostsAdd Hosts" button
+5. Click the "Add Hosts" button

 Congratulations!
 You have completed this step.
 The adding of an additional host to an existing SDDC should take approximately 10 minutes to complete.